xpdota/guide-scratch/sage/Basic.md

 , as it does not have a raid buff that needs to be planned out.

 Compared to Astrologian: Astrologian is the polar opposite in terms of damage - AST contributes the lowest personal DPS, but has the strongest buffs.
-However, Sage is similar to Astrologian in terms of not giving up damage to use its heals.
+However, Sage is similar to Astrologian in terms of not giving up damage to use its heals - they have the highest amount of free heals available.

 ### Playstyle

 As with the three other healers, Sage has a 30 second dot with a 1.5 cast time filler GCD.
-However, it is unique in that it has the only healer burst GCD with a charge time.
-By using charges rather than a hard cooldown on its primary burst, you don't have to worry quite as much about alignment, making it somewhat more ideal than other healers if you aren't going to be able to gear up as quickly.
+However, having a burst GCD on a charge system is what distinguishes it from other healers.
+By using charges rather than a hard cooldown on its primary burst, you don't have to worry quite as much about hitting specific amounts of spell speed, making it somewhat more ideal than other healers if you aren't going to be able to gear up as quickly.

 ![Sage Job Gauge](https://img.finalfantasyxiv.com/lds/promo/h/7/Dj5guxNBiGuHgfgp0kX69Oxkng.png)